pedrovgs/Renderers/README.md

 }
 ```

-The sample code is using [ButterKnife][4] library to avoid initialize some entities and findViewById() methods, but you can use this library without third party libraries and provide that dependencies yourself.

 **Remember if you are going to use ``RecyclerView`` instead of ``ListView`` you'll have to use ``RVRendererAdapter`` instead of ``RendererAdapter``.**

 Usage